syncthing/docs/users/config.rst

     The configuration file, in XML format.

 :file:`cert.pem`, :file:`key.pem`
-    The device's RSA public and private key.
+    The device's ECDSA public and private key.
 These form the basis for the device ID.
 The key must be kept private.

 :file:`https-cert.pem`, :file:`https-key.pem`